 Metadata basically means data about data.
 In SEO terms, it means data that's hidden within the code of your page that tells search engines what it's all about.
-It includes a meta title, which is what's shown in search engine results and at the top of a browser, a meta description, which is the snippet that appears on the search engine results page, and meta tags, which is a list of keywords that describe the content on the page.
+It includes a meta title, which is what's shown in search engine results and at the top of a browser, a meta description, which is the snippet that appears on the search engine results page, and meta tags, which are the keywords that describe the content on the page.

 Making sure a webpage is as good as it can be – from an SEO perspective, anyway.
 Can it be read by people?
 Can it be read by search engines?
 Does it have top quality, valuable content?
 Does it have the right keywords?
 Can it be viewed on mobiles and shared on social media?
 Is all the metadata in place?
 If the answer to all of these questions is "yes", you're on your way to a well-optimised page.